SimplonDevOps/script/ProjetDevOps1/ReadMe.txt

 2. Command line inside the report9AMdaily.sh: "generate.py" is an argument of show_report_of_a_day.sh file :
  09*** [..]./show_report_of_a_day.sh generate.py [..]
- It show the report by less command, so you can see the report by press ENTER to see page by page.
+ It shows the report by less command, so you can see the report in format page by page.
  If you want to quit the report quickly, press q